godaddy/gasket/docs/quick-start.md

 ```

 Now, when you run the docs command, a site will open in your default browser
-with docs fore what is configured in your app.
+with docs for what is configured in your app.

 ```bash
 gasket docs